SimonvH03/CPP_TestFramework/README.md

 ### Compilation
 The included Makefile will compile the TestRunner into an archive (library) of c++ object files.
-Per the 42 Norm about Makefiles (yes, it still applies to C++) you must compile libraries by calling their respective Makefile in your Makefile.
+Per the 42 Norm about Makefiles (yes, it still applies to C++) you must compile libraries by calling their respective Makefile in your exercise's Makefile.
 I suggest using '$(MAKE) -C <lib_directory>'.
 You can then simply add the archive to your Executable rule's dependencies and compilation as if it were an object file (because it is a bunch of object files).

 Tests will only compile with std=c++20 and up.
 You can opt to compile your subject as an archive in an earlier c++ standard.